-Start the manoeuvre by pulling both outer Alines downwards.
+Start the "Big Ears" manoeuvre by pulling both outer A-lines downwards.
+This should start the manoeuvre by folding down a sufficiently large part of the wing tips so that the pilot does not then have to counteract the tendency to reopen.
+If the surface area which tucks under is too small ("ears" flapping, high holding forces) re-open the ears if necessary and then pull down and hold the A-lines a little more firmly.
 The brake lines are held steady and the pilot uses weight-shifting to steer the paraglider.
 You can now descend safely on the stable middle part of the wing.
 The brakes must not be shortened during the manoeuvre, e.g. by wrapping the brake lines.

 Let go of both A-risers smoothly.
-Assist the opening process by pumping the brakes if the ears do not open automatically.
+Assist the opening process by a short, impulsive pumping motion with the brakes if the ears do not open automatically.